Bright Nebula Observing Program Coordinator:

 The list of observing targets has been updated to include these brightness estimates from Lynd’s Catalog.
 In addition, coordinates of each object have been updated to match those in the Field Guide of the Uranometria 2000 Deep Sky Atlas.

 Device-aided searches are allowed.
 Observers reporting that 100% of the objects observed were located manually by traditional star-hopping techniques will receive special recognition on their certificate.
-Use of publicly available remote controlled telescopes via internet connection is not allowed.
+Use of publicly available remote controlled telescopes via internet connection is allowed, but you must control the aquisition of the images.
+Contact the Coordinator of the Bright Nebula Observing Program if you are unsure whether your plan meets these requirements.

 “Negative observations” will be accepted for the ADVANCED visual program only if sufficient evidence is submitted to establish that the proper field was examined on at least two separate attempts and every reasonable effort was made to detect the object.
 The maximum number of negative observations accepted is limited to 5.